 ‘We continue to be open to all international students, including those from the EU, and we value the important contribution they make to our universities.’ - Michelle Donelan, Universities Minister

 Here in the UK, a warm welcome is waiting for you.

 The UK education sector is one of the most international in the world.
 Students and staff from the EU and beyond are extremely welcome.
 International students make an enormous contribution to the UK and the success of its education institutions.

-There's still time to study in the UK in 2020.
+There's still time to study in the UK in the 2020-21 academic year.
 Visit our dedicated webpage for more information.